Ishwar Modi: Career

 WLRA conferred its distinction of Honorary Life Membership on Dr. Modi on the occasion of its Annual Meeting held in Minneapolis, USA (October 1994) and also assigned him the responsibility of organising the 3rd WLRA World Congress in Jaipur (1993) as Organising Secretary.

-He is the only faculty member from the Department of Sociology, University of Rajasthan who has attended all the previous four WLRA World Congresses held respectively in Sydney, Australia (1991), Jaipur, India (1993), Cardiff, Wales, UK (1996), and São Paulo, Brazil (1998) and was also invited to Chair the sessions.
+He is the only faculty member from the Department of Sociology, University of Rajasthan, who has attended all the previous four WLRA World Congresses held respectively in Sydney, Australia (1991), Jaipur, India (1993), Cardiff, Wales, UK (1996), and São Paulo, Brazil (1998) and was also invited to chair the sessions.

 Similarly, the [International Institute for Peace through Tourism (IIPT)] invited him to participate at its IInd and the IIIrd Global Conferences held respectively in Montreal, Canada (1994) and Glasgow.
-Scotland, UK (1999) and to Moderate/Coordinate/Facilitate and Chair the various sessions.
+Scotland, UK (1999) and to moderate/coordinate/facilitate and chair the various sessions.

-Delivered the Keynote Address on: “Cultural Implications of Tourism in the 21st Century” at the International Recreational Management Conference held at the Hong Kong Baptist University in December 1995.
+Delivered the keynote address on: “Cultural Implications of Tourism in the 21st Century” at the International Recreational Management Conference held at the Hong Kong Baptist University in December 1995.

-Dr. Modi is being regularly invited as a visiting faculty member for the last several years at [WLRA International Center of Excellence (WICE)], previously at Leeuwarden and presently at Wageningen Agricultural University, Wageningen, The Netherlands and has nominated him as its Country Representative ever since its inception (1992), one of the most important centres for Leisure, Tourism and Environment Studies in the world.
+Modi is being regularly invited as a visiting faculty member for the last several years at [WLRA International Center of Excellence (WICE)], previously at Leeuwarden and presently at Wageningen Agricultural University, Wageningen, The Netherlands and has nominated him as its country representative ever since its inception (1992), one of the most important centres for Leisure, Tourism and Environment Studies in the world.

-He is not only an elected member of international associations and organisations but was also a Managing committee member of the [Indian Sociological Society] (1995–2001) and continues to be the Convenor of its Research Committee on Leisure and Tourism ever since its inception.
-He has been an Executive committee member of the [Rajasthan HRD Network Forum] (2003–2005).
+He is not only an elected member of international associations and organisations but was also a Managing committee member of the [Indian Sociological Society] (1995–2001) and continues to be the convenor of its Research Committee on Leisure and Tourism ever since its inception.
+He has been an executive committee member of the [Rajasthan HRD Network Forum] (2003–2005).

 He recently collaborated in a UNESCO sponsored project on "Theatre across Cultures: Encounters along the Silk Road” along with scholars from Switzerland, France and Taiwan.

-Dr. Modi has been Founder Director of the Centre for Leisure & Tourism Studies, University of Rajasthan, Jaipur at the time of his retirement (December 2002).
+Modi has been founder director of the Centre for Leisure & Tourism Studies, University of Rajasthan, Jaipur at the time of his retirement (December 2002).

-Visiting Professor at the [Indian Institute of Health Management Research (IIHRM)], Jaipur (2006).
+Visiting professor at the [Indian Institute of Health Management Research (IIHRM)], Jaipur (2006).